Marin Transit: Demand-Response and other services

 In addition to fixed route services, Marin Transit provides intra- and inter-county complimentary ADA paratransit (Marin Access) service.

 Marin Access also administers a voucher-based transportation reimbursement program (Marin Transit Catch-a-Ride), a volunteer driver reimbursement program (Marin Transit STAR Program), travel training programs, and a network of countywide mobility shuttles (Marin Access Shuttles).

 Marin Access

 Complementary paratransit service, as mandated by the Americans with Disabilities Act (ADA), is operated within Marin County using the Marin Access name.
 Service is available to eligible passengers by reservation only.

 As part of the interagency operations agreement between the Marin County Transit District and the Golden Gate Bridge, Highway, and Transportation District, all paratransit for the Golden Gate Transit regional network is also provided by Marin Access.

-Catch-a-Ride

-Marin Transit Catch-a-Ride offers eligible riders up to thirty discounted rides per quarter (three month period) using paper or digital vouchers.
-Eligibility is based on age, Marin Access enrollment, and residency.

 Volunteer Driver Program

-The STAR Volunteer Driver Program empowers older adults and people with disabilities to remain independent by providing a mileage reimbursement for their friends, neighbors, and other community members who provide them with rides.
+The Volunteer Driver Program empowers older adults and people with disabilities to remain independent by providing a mileage reimbursement for their friends, neighbors, and other community members who provide them with rides.
 This program does not provide a pool of volunteer drivers, but rather allows the rider to find their own trusted driver and provide a mileage reimbursement.
 A caregiver, friend, or neighbor may be a driver.